Bob Andersen: Government Assistance Programs

 introduced by Senator Victor Rountree.
 The bill sought to allow for Nebraskan citizens with felony convictions to apply for the Supplemental Nutrition Assistance Program, also known as SNAP.
-LB 319 did pass in the Unicameral before being vetoed by Govenor Jim Pillen.
+LB 319 did pass in the Unicameral before being vetoed by Governor Jim Pillen.

 Crime

-In the 2025 legislative session, Andersen introduce Legislative Bill (LB 657), Create the offense of assault on a sports official and provide a penalty under the Nebraska Criminal Code, also called the Ref's Act.
+In the 2025 legislative session, Andersen introduced Legislative Bill (LB 657), Create the offense of assault on a sports official and provide a penalty under the Nebraska Criminal Code, also called the Ref's Act.
 The bill aims to make any physical assault of a sports referee a felony and gives referee's more protection should they be assaulted.

 Opponents of the bill argue that the Ref's Act is unnecessary as there are already heavy fines and jail time for physical assault of an individual, regardless of profession.
 As of July 2025, the bill has been referred to the Judiciary Committee.

 Property Taxes

 Andersen would like to place a cap on property taxes for residential and commercial properties.
 Per a post on X, Andersen is working with Senator Kathleen Kauth to "prioritize and use her draft Constitutional Amendment (LR12CA) to value property based on the purchase price with no increases."
 Andersen made LR12CA a priority bill, adding his name in March 2025.